Links on Android Authority may earn us a commission. Learn more.

 The Fitbit Versa 2 is an improvement over the original Versa and a cheaper option than the Versa 3.
 Like the devices above, the Versa 2 will track your steps, distance, caloric burn, resting and active heart rates, and active minutes.
 Likewise, it can also accurately track sleep and provide a Fitbit Sleep Score.

 The biggest setback in the Versa 2’s hardware is the lack of built-in GPS.
 Certainly, connected GPS is better than nothing.
 However, it can be a hindrance for women who want to work out without carrying their phones.
-Additionally, the Versa 2 offers support for Amazon Alexa, but the functionality has proven spotty.
-To sum it up, the Fitbit Versa 2 has some shortcomings but may be worth considering if you’re on a tight budget.
+Additionally, the Versa 2 offers support for Amazon Alexa, but the functionality can be spotty.
+To sum it up, the Fitbit Versa 2 has some shortcomings but may be worth considering if you want a smartwatch but you’re on a tight budget.